alesiancyber/SOC-Notes-App-v2.0/README.md

 - Has red underlining for spell check
 - Save to file C:\Users \ %%%\Documents\Case Files.
 Format: Customer_name_Alert_Name_mm-dd-yyyy
 - Parses Json and stores key:value for searching with colon keypress
-- Has a markdown renderer that displays what content should render like in a markdown supported environment
+- Has a markdown renderer that displays what content should render like in a markdown supported environment (fenced code blocks and tables)
   - Excludes parse Json data from being shown in the render
  - Spell Correction via pyspell checker.
 You can highlight misspelled words and right click for suggestions